-Klobuchar: Not aware of questionable evidence in teen’s case
+Klobuchar’s claims about black teen’s case draw criticism

 The AP offered repeatedly to meet with Klobuchar to discuss the Burrell case, but she declined.

-What her office would have known at the time of the first trial:
+What her office would have known at the time of Burrell’s first trial in 2003:

 — The case hinged on a single eyewitness — a teen rival of Burrell’s who gave conflicting accounts of what he saw.